quackitsquinn/novos/KIDI.md

 There is currently not a defined set of functions for KIDI because it's so early in development.
 However, here are some ideas for functions that could be included in the standard:

 Functions are currently written in rust style pseudocode.
-All functions can be assumed to be `extern "C"` unless otherwise specified.
+All functions can be assumed to be `extern "C"` unless otherwise specified. `!` can also be assumed to be equivalent to C's various `noreturn` attributes.

 ## Error Handling / Management